 Poverty can make it hard for seniors to participate in social activities because they cannot pay for entertainment and transportation.
 Since strong friendships are associated with higher mental and physical health, this side effect of poverty can greatly influence a senior’s quality of life.
 Though seniors often find it unpleasant to admit they cannot afford to go out to movies and dinners, they should still keep in touch with their friends.
 Check with local community organisations to find free socialising opportunities like book clubs or concerts.

 For families living in North Coast, NSW, respite care can be a wonderful solution when their ageing loved ones need companionship and socialisation a few hours a week or just need minor assistance with daily household tasks.
 At Home Care Assistance, we thrive on helping seniors maintain their independence while living in the comfort of home.
-Whether your loved one needs hourly home care or 24-hour live-in care, call one of our professional Care Managers at 1300 LIVE-IN or (02) 6646 3527.
+Whether your loved one needs hourly home care or 24-hour live-in care, call one of our professional Care Managers at (02) 6646 3527.